 When I first moved to Seattle, I discovered that I enjoyed urban hiking more than regular hiking.
 Walking the city streets gave me an opportunity to learn neighborhoods and take photos.
 Besides Seattle, I have done urban hikes in excess of 10 miles in San Francisco, Vancouver, Portland, New York City, Auckland, Buenos Aires, Bangkok and Kuala Lumper.
-Because of the hills and distinct neighborhoods, Seattle is my favorite city for urban hiking.
+San Francisco and Seattle are my two favorite cities for urban hiking.

 How I Urban Hike

 I never have a set path.
 On the earlier hikes I brought a GPS along, in case I got lost.
 The only other gear I bring is water and a camera.
 I love taking photos while walking around the city.
 As far as food goes, I did almost every hike below while fasting.
 I do stop for espresso and tea though. 🙂